Nip Drivers

 The Nip Drivers were an American punk rock band formed in 1980 in Torrance, California.
 The band was the brainchild of lead singer Mike Webber, and for a time included guitarist Kurt Schellenbach, Janus Jones on bass, and Nick Passiglia on drums, though the lineup at any given time was fluid.
 They played fast hardcore punk, often infused with humor and a total lack of political correctness.
 In addition to their own compositions, they recorded sometimes improbable covers of pop hits such as Olivia Newton-John’s “Have You Never Been Mellow,” Duran Duran's "Rio," and Sweet’s “Fox on the Run”.
 The last is heard on the soundtrack of the 1984 film Desperate Teenage Lovedolls.
 The band also made a cameo appearance in the 1985 film Echo Park starring Susan Dey and Tom Hulce.

 After a period of inactivity, Webber emerged with an all-new line-up in the 1990s.
-In 2000, the 1980s LPs were reissued on CD.
-In 1999 Mike started an acoustic project called the Bob Drivers with Jula Bell (Bulimia Banquet, Bobsled, Miss Derringer)where Mike played acoustic guitar and Jula played punk rock autoharp.
+In 2000, the eighties LP's were reissued on CD.
+In 1999, Mike started an acoustic project called the Bob Drivers with Jula Bell (Bulimia Banquet) where Mike played acoustic guitar and Jula played punk rock autoharp.
 The name was a play on Bobsled+Nip Drivers, henceforth, The Bob Drivers.
-In 2001 Mike emerged with the last Nip Drivers line up.
-He used his other band Marc Spitz Freestyle, as his back up band.
-The other members included Jula Bell on bass and b.u.vox, Greg Cameron (SWA, October Faction) on drums, and Dave Wakefield (Sukia) on guitar.
-They recorded 4 new Nip Driver songs that are due for release in Winter of 2020.
+In 2001 Mike emerged with the last Nip Drivers lineup.
+He used his other band Marc Spitz Freestyle, as the new band.
+The other members included Jula Bell on bass and backing vocals, Greg Cameron (SWA, October Faction) on drums, and Dave Wakefield (Sukia) on guitar.
+They recorded four new songs that were due for release in Winter of 2020.
 Mike Webber died on November 11, 2006.
-The last show that the Nip Drivers played before Mike died was with the Nip Drivers/MSF at the Liquid Kitty Punk Rock BBQ in West LA August 13, 2006.
+The last show that the Nip Drivers played was at the Liquid Kitty Punk Rock BBQ in West LA August 13, 2006.